13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 ### Leak Lv.1
 In the "Leak Lv.1" mode, you will experience `Prompt Injection` and `Prompt Leaking`.
-Try to steal the `Prompt Template` from Broken Chatbot by crafting the Prompt you input.
+You can try to steal the `Prompt Template` from Broken Chatbot by crafting a Prompt you input.

 ### SQLi Lv.1
 In the "Leak Lv.1" mode, you will experience a simple `P2SQL Injection`.